ZhijieK/codepath-prework-intermediate/README.md

 The following **additional** features are implemented:

-* [x] Added a question and button option for dog lovers and cat lovers.
+* [x] Added a question with button options for each answer.
-* [x] Added additional images to correspond with the choices above.
+* [x] Added additional images to correspond with the question above.
 * [x] Added light and dark modes for user preferences.

 ## Video Walkthrough